Improving the accuracy of nearest-neighbor classification using principled construction and stochastic sampling of training-set centroids: Image recognition via nearest-neighbor classification

-In \f{fig1}(a) we show the error rate, the number of incorrect assignments divided by the test-set size of $10^4$, that results from direct comparison (nearest-neighbor classification): we compare each test-set symbol with each of the first $N$ symbols of the training set, and assign to each test set symbol the type of the most similar training set symbol.
+In \f{fig1}(a) we show the error rate, the number of incorrect assignments divided by the test-set size of $10^4$, that results from nearest-neighbor classification: we compare each test-set symbol with each of the first $N$ symbols of the training set, and assign to each test-set symbol the type of the most similar training set symbol.
 A standard measure of similarity is the Euclidean distance between vectors $A$ and $B$, \beq D(A,B) = P^{-1}\sum_{i=1}^P (A_i - B_i)^2, \eeq with smaller distances representing greater similarity.
 This measure results in the red line shown in \f{fig1}(a).
-Another measure of similarity is the normalized vector dot product, the cosine of the angle between vectors $A$ and $B$, \beq \hat{A} \cdot \hat{B}= \frac{\sum_{i=1}^P A_i B_i}{\sqrt{\sum_{i=1}^P A_i^2}\sqrt{\sum_{i=1}^K B_i^2}}, \eeq with larger values indicating greater similarity.
+Another measure of similarity is the normalized vector dot product, the cosine of the angle between vectors $A$ and $B$, \beq \hat{A} \cdot \hat{B}= \frac{\sum_{i=1}^P A_i B_i}{\sqrt{\sum_{i=1}^P A_i^2}\sqrt{\sum_{i=1}^P B_i^2}}, \eeq with larger values indicating greater similarity.
 This measure results in the blue line shown in the figure.
+We shall refer to the normalized vector dot product as the {\em overlap} of vectors $A$ and $B$, \beq \o(A,B) = \hat{A} \cdot \hat{B}. \eeq

-There exist much more discriminating measures of the similarity of two images\c{simard1993efficient,belongie2002shape}.
+There exist more discriminating measures of the similarity of two images\c{simard1993efficient,belongie2002shape}.
 Here our aim is to show how the accuracy of a classifier, using a simple measure of similarity, can be improved by sampling.

-We shall refer to the normalized vector dot product as the {\em overlap} of vectors $A$ and $B$, \beq \o(A,B) = \hat{A} \cdot \hat{B}. \eeq The error rate resulting from direct comparison, using the normalized vector dot product as a measure of similarity, is about 2.8\%.
-This is not close to the error rates produced by the most accurate methods\c{scores} ($\approx0.2 \%$), but neither is it terrible: it is comparable to the rates produced by some of the simpler neural networks of the late 1990s\c{lecun1998gradient}.
+The error rate resulting from nearest-neighbor classification, using the normalized vector dot product as a measure of similarity, is about 2.8\%.
+This is not close to the error rates produced by the most accurate methods\c{scores} ($\approx0.2 \%$), but neither is it terrible: it is comparable to the rates produced by some of the neural networks of the late 1990s\c{lecun1998gradient}.
 However, the error rate shown in \f{fig1}(a) decreases approximately algebraically with $N$ (the plot is log-log), and so it is clear that substantial additional reduction in error rate would require orders of magnitude more symbols in the training set.